Green News & Opinion

 Continuing a decade-long increase, global food prices rose 2.7 percent in 2012, reaching levels not seen since the 1960s and 1970s but still well below the price spike of 1974.
 Between 2000 and 2012, the World Bank global food price index increased 104.5 percent, at an average annual ... keep reading

-Written by Celsias last month, about Agriculture & Food, Climate Change, Food
+Written by Celsias in April, about Agriculture & Food, Climate Change, Food

 Dry Summer Prompts Caution About Honey